trahy/w6-weather-dashboard/README.md

 When the city in the search history is clicked, the curent and future weather conditions for the saved city will be presented to the user again.

-When the user clicks on the ==Clear All== button, then the search history will be erased.
+When the user clicks on the `Clear All` button, then the search history will be erased.

 ## Screenshot